Bowtie7114/pthon_adventure/README.md

     Used as the repository to store the code and README.
 - Heroku:
     Used as the hosting platform, allowing Users to activate the program in their web browser.
+- Screenpal:
+    Used as the recording software to create the gif of the program.

 ## Testing
 ### PEP 8 Checker